christophergeiger3/the-clipping-project/README.md

 <p align="center">An easy to use self-hosted clipping tool; TCP generates and hosts shareable video clips. </p>

 ## ⚙️ Installation
+The Clipping Project may be installed either via Docker or by running each service independently (local).
 ### 🐋 Docker
 Make sure [Docker is installed](https://docs.docker.com/get-docker/) and the Docker service is running.
 ```bash